 The program welcomes students from a variety of backgrounds—from undergraduate programs in social sciences and humanities to design professionals.
 Their key commonalities will be the ability to use their previous education to think critically about design, a desire to apply an interdisciplinary approach, and concern for the social impact of design.

-Whether in Paris or New York, students will work with the larger community of Parsons graduate students in research- and studio-based programs.
-These include the MA History of Decorative Arts and Design, MA Fashion Studies, and MFA Design and Technology programs, as well as MA Theories of Urban Practice and MFA Transdisciplinary Design in New York.
-At our New York campus and online, students also have the opportunity to take courses in fields such as history, philosophy, anthropology, sociology, and politics offered by other divisions of The New School.
+Students will work with the larger community of Parsons graduate students in research- and studio-based programs.
+These include the MA History of Decorative Arts and Design, MA Fashion Studies, MFA Design and Technology, MA Theories of Urban Practice, and MFA Transdisciplinary Design.
+Students also have the opportunity to take courses in fields such as history, philosophy, anthropology, sociology, and politics offered by other divisions of The New School.

 Students will create study pathways tailored to their personal interests by combining required classes in design studies with graduate courses available at Parsons and other divisions of the New School.
 They will also work with the studio-based graduate programs to critically explore the connections between theory and practice.